ZachCondon/ErnoThesisWork/NN/readme.md

 As far as I can tell, when you download this directory, everything should work.
-I tried to make it all self contained.
+I tried to make it all self contained and the only thing you should need to do is run main.py.
 If you run into any issues, let me know.